Funcscript fromal syntax

 .memberand?.memberturn into function calls backed by the provider entries for.and?..<SelectorBlock>pipes the preceding value into a{ ... }object definition.
 When the source evaluates to a list, the block is mapped over every element; otherwise it is evaluated once with the source bound inside the selector context.
 Multiple selectors can be chained:data { a:1 } { b:2 }.

 !) and numeric negation (-).
-Both bind tighter than member access or calls because the operand is parsed as a full<CallChain>.
+Member access, indexing, and calls bind tighter because the operand is parsed as a full<CallChain>(e.g.,-[1,2][0]parses as-( [1,2][0] )).

 - Simple strings support the escapes

 \n,\t,\\,\uXXXX, and escaping the active delimiter via\',\", or\""".
-Triple-quoted strings (""" ... """) optionally swallow a single leading newline right after the opener and otherwise preserve whitespace verbatim. - String templates must start with
+Triple-quoted strings (""" ... """) swallow at most one newline right after the opener and at most one newline right before the closer; otherwise they preserve whitespace verbatim. - String templates must start with

 ffollowed by a valid string delimiter (f"...",f'...', orf"""...""").
 Literal segments share the same escape rules as<StringLiteral>.
 Any{ <Expression> }inside the template is evaluated and interpolated;\{injects a literal brace. - Number literals allow an optional leading